Dimev/slsg/README.md

 - `withHtml(html)`: adds html to the page.
 If no html is used, no index.html file is generated for the directory
 - `withPage(page)`: adds a subpage to the page

+# Other functions
+- `warn`: Accepts a single string, warnings will be shown in the terminal and error page

 # Rendering HTML
 Besides including these page and file searching functions, there's also a small library for rendering html